lingui/js-lingui/website/docs/ref/macro.md

 `id` is message ID and the only required parameter. `id` and `message` are extracted to message catalog.
 Only `id` and `values` are used at runtime, all other attributes are removed from production code for size optimization.

 You don't need to provide ID manually.
-Macro will automatically create a short id from your message.
+Macro will automatically create a short ID from your message.

 #### `context`